-- To link records management to Council's strategy and strategic plans; - To ensure that relevant information is available regarding the record keeping and records management practices of the Council; - To ensure that information contained in records is managed effectively throughout the Council; - To ensure that the records management staff understand their responsibilities and acquire the necessary skills to manage records effectively through trainings; - To ensure that information can be identified and retrieved when required: - To ensure that all records are kept in safe custody; - To ensure that there is a systematic disposal programme in place to create space; and - To ensure that all electronic records are managed according to the requirements of the Provincial Archives and Records Service and good governance.
+- To link records management to Council's strategy and strategic plans; - To ensure that relevant information is available regarding the record keeping and records management practices of the Council; - To ensure that information contained in records is managed effectively throughout the Council: - To ensure that the records management staff understand their responsibilities and acquire the necessary skills to manage records effectively through trainings; - To ensure that information can be identified and retrieved when required; - To ensure that all records are kept in safe custody; - To ensure that there is a systematic disposal programme in place to create space; and - To ensure that all electronic records are managed according to the requirements of the Provincial Archives and Records Service and Good Governance.

-In ensuring the above records management functions, the municipality has recently embark on the implementation of the Electronic Document Records Management System project to ensure that the objective of the unit is attained.
-It has been realized that proper management of documents and records of the entire Municipality is a challenge hence the procurement of the system with different processes within the system was vital.
+In ensuring the above records management functions, the municipality has recently embarked on the implementation of the Electronic Document Records Management System project to ensure that the objectives of the unit are attained.
+It has been realized that proper management of documents and records of the entire municipality remains a challenge, hence the procurement of the system.
 This system is called D2 and has vast benefits which addresses improved service delivery, accountability as well as good governance of all activities within the institution.
 These benefits are listed below:-

-- The system will track the performance of every business process and monitor users who participate in the approval process; - D2 reduces the human factor related mistakes to minimum;

-- It helps to avoid the risks of delaying and slowing down of any business process by enabling approvals from anywhere provided the required digital signatures are implemented; - The system improves Governance of the institution; - It provide documents to validate and support performance management and - D2 will provide supporting documents for all projects at a click of the button.
+- The system will track the performance of every business process and monitor users who participate in the approval process; - D2 reduces the human factor related mistakes to a minimum; - It helps to avoid the risks of delaying and slowing down of any business process by enabling approvals from anywhere provided the required digital signatures are implemented; - The system improves governance within the institution; - It provides documents to validate and support performance management; and - D2 will provide supporting documents for all projects at a click of the button.